tomeko12/pyelectroluxconnect/README.md

 #### Get appliance profile
 List of parameters (HACL's) with allowed values, translations, etc...
 Note, that not all parameters can be read, or set over ECP.
+Each parameter is in "module:hacl" form.
+Module is internal appliance module symbol, hacl is parameter hex symbol, that can be read from or set to module.

 ```python
 print(ses.getApplianceProfile(appliance))